-SUNY Cortland is committed to maintaining a learning and working environment free from discrimination on the basis of sex, gender identity, or gender expression.
 Sexual harassment is a form of sex discrimination which is unlawful in the workplace under Title VII of the Civil Rights Act of 1964, as amended, and the New York State Human Rights Law.
-Under Title IX of the Education Amendments of 1972, sexual harassment also is prohibited in the provision of education service and protects students and employees from sexual harassment.
+Under Title IX of the Education Amendments of 1972, sexual harassment also is prohibited in the provision of educational services and protects students and employees from sexual harassment.

-Sexual harassment can occur between males and females, or between persons of the same sex, gender identity, or gender expression.
-Sexual harassment will not be tolerated at SUNY Cortland.
-The College has implemented measures to address and prevent sexual harassment and is taking additional affirmative steps to increase awareness of, and sensitivity to, all forms of sexual harassment in order to maintain a workplace and learning environment free of its harmful effects.
+Sexual harassment is prohibited and will not be tolerated at SUNY.
+The University has implemented measures to address and prevent sexual harassment and is taking additional affirmative steps to increase awareness of, and sensitivity to, all forms of sexual harassment in order to maintain a workplace and learning environment free of its harmful effects.